-The purpose of this policy is to secure at the first possible level prompt and equitable resolution of student complaints, including those alleging discrimination or harassment on the basis of race, color, religion, sex, national origin, age or disability.
+The purpose of this policy is to secure prompt and equitable resolution of student complaints, including those alleging discrimination or harassment on the basis of race, color, religion, sex, national origin, age or disability.
 Refer to the section on "Academic Appeals" if the complaint involves a grade issue or dispute.